chrisweij/CyClust/README.md

 The basis idea of the clustering algorithm is that it checks if multiple cyclone tracks follow a similar path, based on the 'cyclone families' described in Bjerknes and Solberg (1922).
 For details see Weijenborg and Spengler (2024).
 The algorith further divides cyclone clusters into two different types, a 'Bjerknes type' close to the cyclone families of Bjerkens and Solberg (1922) and a stagnant type.
 The former type detects cyclones that follow each other over a certain minimum distance, whereas the stagnant type includes cyclones which do not move much in space, but still have a proximity over time.

 All options/parameters can be set in Options.yaml, afterwards the script Find_clusters3d.py can be run.
+This file reads in the parameters set in the Options.yaml file, and saves the output clustered cyclones as a npz file.
+Standard it reads in "Tracks/Selected_tracks_2011_2012_DJF", which includes cyclone tracks of the 2011-2012 winter.

 # Desired input